-- 1) Ms. Coronary Heart Disease died after having a heart attack.
+1) Ms. Coronary Heart Disease died after having a heart attack.
 For years her doctor had talked to her about her high cholesterol and blood pressure levels and the importance of changing her eating habits.
 Each year she promised herself she would buy healthier foods and prepare them using low-fat cooking methods.
-However, her family loved her cooking as is and she didn't want to disappoint them. - 2) Ms. Diabetes Mellitus (type 2) died from complications associated with years of uncontrolled blood sugar levels.
+However, her family loved her cooking as is and she didn't want to disappoint them.

+- 2) Ms. Diabetes Mellitus (type 2) died from complications associated with years of uncontrolled blood sugar levels.
 She knew she needed to exercise more.
 Her doctor told her exercise would help her reach and maintain a healthy weight as well as keep her blood sugar levels closer to normal.
 Ms. Diabetes was always too tired from long days at work and looking after her grandchildren to do the things that would help keep her healthy. - 3) Ms. Cancer spent her whole life avoiding fresh fruits, vegetables and other foods packed with vitamins, minerals and antioxidants.
 She loved to indulge in big meals of fast food, fatty meats and creamy sauces.
 Sometimes when she didn't feel too hungry, she would skip the meal and go right to dessert.
 Ms. Cancer always chose ready-to-eat/processed foods because they were quick and easy to prepare.
 She died after a long, tough battle with breast cancer.

-God: "I gave you resources, reliable and readily available guidance.
-Information on health was more accessible than at any time in history."

-"I blessed you to have the best in medical research.
+God says to Ms. Coronary Heart Disease, Ms. Diabetes Mellitus and Ms. Cancer: "I gave you resources, reliable and readily available guidance.
+Information on health was more accessible than at any time in history.
+I blessed you to have the best in medical research.
 I gave you television, newspapers, magazines and the Internet, which provided a never-ending flow of data on heath-related topics.
 Information was everywhere.
 Why didn't you use it for the purposes I made you for?"

-Participants: Take turns responding as Ms. Coronary Heart Disease, Ms. Diabetes Mellitus and Ms. Cancer.
+Leader: Ask participants to take turns responding to God as Ms. Coronary Heart Disease, Ms. Diabetes Mellitus and Ms. Cancer.
+Then, ask a participant to read God's response (below).

-God's response: "Though you had the knowledge about how to improve your health, you were destroyed because you failed to act on the knowledge you had.
+God's response to them: "Though you had the knowledge about how to improve your health, you were destroyed because you failed to act on the knowledge you had.
 You suffered and died from diet-related diseases because you avoided the crucial steps of accepting responsibility and accountability for taking care of your temple, my precious gift to you."